monash-human-power/data-acquisition-system/wireless_modules_py/wind_module/README.md

 ## Testing
 1. Open 2 terminals:
-    a.
-One to subscribe to the topic `/v3/wireless_module/5/data`.
+    - One to subscribe to the topic `/v3/wireless_module/5/data`.
-    b.
-Another to publish to the topic `v3/start`.
+    - Another to publish to the topic `v3/start`.

 2. Publish a true start message to the topic `v3/start`.
 Streams of data should be shown in the terminal subscribed to the topic `/v3/wireless_module/5/data`.